LiveFastEatTrashRaccoon/RaccoonForLemmy/README.md

 I️ ❤️ Kotlin, I ❤️ Free and Open Source Software and I ❤️ native app development, so there was a "niche" that needed to be filled.

-Plus, developing a new client was an opportunity to add all the features that I needed and that were "scattered" across different apps, e.g. I liked the feature richness of [Liftoff](https://github.com/liftoff-app/liftoff) (e.g. the possibility to explore all the communities of an external instance), the multi-community feature of
+Moreover, developing a new client was an opportunity to add all the features that I needed and that were "scattered" across different apps, e.g. I liked the feature richness of [Liftoff](https://github.com/liftoff-app/liftoff) (e.g. the possibility to explore all the communities of an external instance), the multi-community feature of